 - How often you should be posting.

-You’ll learn how to take your social media marketing to the next level so you can attract, engage, and convert customers via social media.
+You’ll learn how to take your social media marketing to the next level with the help of marketing templates, so you can attract, engage, and convert customers via social media.

 Here’s Why you need a Social Content Publishing Schedule